TianyuYan27/A-Novel-Approach-for-Bivariate-Two-Component-Normal-Mixtures-Efficient-Parameter-Estimation/README.md

 # Usage
 We provide The_Proposed_Method.R which can be directly used to implement the algorithm from the aforementioned paper and automatically loads the `Function.R` file containing all necessary simulation functions.
 # Reference
+Please feel free to cite as if our work could be helpful for your work.Thank you.